b-gonzalez/Fluent-VBA/README.md

 # Final notes

-I consider this API to be finished.
+I think most, if not all, of the work on the API has been completed.
 I'm very happy with the API's internal and external design.
-While other features may be implemented in the future I think it's unlikely.
-Unless a large bug is discovered or a very good feature is requested, I don't anticipate other future updates to this project.
+I currently have no major changes I'm in a rush to implement.
+While I do have some that are in consideration, those may never be implemented.
+I may implement addition features in the future based on availability and feedback however.
+Or perhaps if I get new ideas.
+I previously wrote that I thought the framwork was complete.
+And so no new additional work would be done.
+I then proceeded to add several new and powerful features to the API.
+So while I don't anticipate additional changes to this project it's certainly possible.